 - Where can I get more information about this drug or my condition?

 You should also make sure your doctor and pharmacist know about vitamins and supplements you take, and read the information provided by the pharmacy with your prescription.
 Carefully read the drug interaction precaution information.

 It is extremely important to keep a complete list of all your medications and bring that list to every medical appointment to help your doctor check for possible drug interactions.
 It’s probably wise to carry the list with you at all times.
-In addition to the name of the medication, you should include the size of the dose and how often you take the drug.
+In addition to the name of the medication, you should include the size of the dose (in milligrams, milliliters, or other measurement) and how often you take the drug.
 You should also ask your doctor and your pharmacist whether there is a chance of drug interactions.

 The U.S. Food and Drug Administration has a tool you can find here to help you create a record to keep track of your medicines and dietary supplements.